-The functional currency for each of the Company's subsidiaries is the currency of the primary economic environment in which the entity operates.
-Management has determined that the functional currency of the parent Company as well as the functional currency of the Company's BVI, Cyprus, and Russian subsidiaries is the Canadian dollar.
+The functional currency for each corporate entity is the currency of the primary economic environment in which the entity operates.
+Management has determined that the functional currency of the parent Company as well as the functional currency of the Company's previously held BVI, Cyprus, and Russian subsidiaries is the Canadian dollar.